 Here, F4 is the lookup value, $B$16:$C$20 is the lookup table, 2 is the column index number of this table, and FALSE is for an exact match.

-- Drag down the Fill Handle
+- Drag down the Fill Handle to copy the formula to the cells below.

-- Select the range G4:G13 and then go to the Home tab >> Conditional Formatting dropdown >> Icon Sets dropdown >> More Rules.
+- Go to the Home tab >> Conditional Formatting dropdown >> Icon Sets dropdown >> More Rules.

-- Choose the Format all cells based on their values option and select the Icon Style as 5 Quarters
+- Choose the Format all cells based on their values option.

-- Under the Number tab, select the category as Custom, and enter the following in the Type box
+- Under the Number tab, select the category as Custom, and enter the following in the Type box:

 [=5]"Excellent"; [=4]"Very Good";Satisfactory"